-The organising team decides on the total amount of participants and informs all NC's of the resulting quota list before January 1st.
-The organising team decides on a payment deadline in May and informs all NCs of this deadline.
+The organizing team decides on the total amount of participants and informs all NCs of the resulting quota list before January 1st.
+The organizing team decides on a payment deadline in May and informs all NCs of this deadline.
 Each NC is responsible for collecting the full payment from their participants and tutors.
 Each NC is responsible for sending or transferring the payments to the organisers.

-Participation at the assembly is secured by the arrival of the full payments to the organisers before the deadline.
-Organisers have the right to deny entry to an EASA event to anyone who has not paid the participation fee in full and by the specified deadline.
+Participation at the assembly is secured by the arrival of the full payments to the organizers before the deadline.
+Organizers have the right to deny entry to an EASA event to anyone who has not paid the participation fee in full and by the specified deadline.